 Who can volunteer?

-What is the basic commitment of a teen mentor?
+What is the basic time commitment of an In-School Mentor?

 What do the children like to do?

 Weekly visits take place at the child’s school, so you may have access to the school’s facilities.
 Big and Little Buddy friendships are non-academic, so you won’t be tutoring them.
 It’s all about FUN!
 You and your Little Buddy may choose to play outside, shoot hoops, or kick a soccer ball around.
 Or you can stay inside and read, do arts and crafts, play computer games, or just hang out and talk.

 We make every effort to match Big and Little Buddies based on similar interests and personalities.

 Does the agency stay involved in the friendship?

 Yes.
 We provide on-going support and monitoring.
 Each Big Buddy has a dedicated mentoring coordinator who is available to deal with any questions or concerns that come up.
 Regular phone contact is expected as are regularly scheduled meetings to discuss the progress of the friendship.

 At the child’s school, there is also a Big Brothers liaison (school staff member) so if anything comes up during your meetings with your Little Buddy, there is someone who can immediately help you.